- Players and Cards

 20 and 40

-When leading to a trick, a player who holds the King and Over of a suit in their hand may lead one of them and declare "40" if the suit is trumps or "20" if it is a non-trump suit.
-For each such declaration the player or their team adds 40 or 20 as appropriate to their card point total.
+If the player whose turn it is to lead holds both King and Over of a suit, they may show the two cards, say "40" if the suit is trumps or "20" if it is a non-trump suit, and then lead one of them to the trick.
+For this declaration the player or their team adds 40 or 20 as appropriate to their card point total.
 Note that since one of the cards has to be led, only one King-Over combination can be declared in one trick.
-For a player to score two King-Over pairs, after declaring the first of them the player must win a trick while keeping the second King-Over in hand so as to lead one of the second pair while making the second declaration.
-The only case in which it is possible to declare a 20 or 40 without having won a trick is when forehand is dealt a King-Over and declares it when leading one of them to the first trick.
+A player who holds two King-Over pairs and wants to score both pairs needs to win a trick after declaring the first, while keeping the second King-Over in hand to show when leading to another trick and making the second declaration.
+The only case in which a player can declare a 20 or 40 without having won a trick is when forehand is dealt a King-Over and declares it when leading one of them to the first trick.
 In this case the 20 or 40 only counts if forehand's team wins at least one trick.
 If they don't win any tricks their card point total is zero despite the declaration.

 Use of the Slates

 Each player has their own chalk slate where they record their score for the current phase and also the number of phases that they have lost.
 The signs used to keep score are regarded by the players as an important part of the tradition of the game.